KendraOnu/PortfolioDataAnalytics/README.md

 **Description:** A Student Database Management System automates and streamlines various tasks and processes related to student information, making it easier for educators and administrators to access and analyze data.

-**Tasks:** Build a sample dataset containing the following variables:
+**Task:** Build a sample dataset containing the following variables:

   Student_ID: A unique code for each student